jiangtian616/JHenTai/README.md

 5. Enter `/lib/src/consts/locale_consts.dart`, add a new k-v pair in property `localeCode2Description`: `{your_languageCode}_{your_countryCode} : {languageDescription}` to describe your language.

-## Bug

-1. Operations related to the clipboard may not work properly on Samsung devices due to a bug in Flutter itself.
-2. Change download path to SD card is not supported now.

 ## About compiling